Teemu Selänne: International

-Selänne's international debut came with the Finnish national junior team.
+Selänne's international debut came with the Finland national junior team.
 He recorded 16 points in six games at the 1988 European Junior Championship and was named to the tournament all-star team.
 After participating in the 1989 World Junior Ice Hockey Championships for the sixth place Finns, Selänne made his debut with the senior team at the 1991 World Championship where he finished third in tournament scoring with 11 points for the fifth-place finishers.
 After playing in the 1991 Canada Cup, he made his Olympic debut at the 1992 Albertville Games.
 Selänne tied for the tournament scoring lead with seven goals, and was tied for fourth in overall scoring at 11 points.

 It was four years before Selänne returned to international play; he appeared in the 1996 World Championship and the 1996 World Cup of Hockey and averaged over one point per game in both tournaments as Finland finished fifth each time.
 At the 1998 Winter Olympics, Selänne finished with ten points in five games.
 He was the tournament's leading scorer on a Finnish team that he described in 2003 as the best he ever played on and the best in the tournament, but lost the semifinal, 7–4 to Russia.
 He suffered an abdominal muscle injury that prevented him from playing in the third place game, which Finland won 3–2 over Canada; Selänne and his teammates ended the tournament as the bronze medal winners.

 The Finns finished one position higher at the 1999 World Championship; The tournament's medal round was conducted in a two-game series format followed by a ten-minute sudden victory overtime if the each team wins one game.
 Finland and Sweden split their semifinal, but the Finns advanced to the final in the overtime period after Selänne set up Marko Tuomainen's winning goal.
 The Czech Republic defeated Finland to capture the gold medal, also in a sudden victory period.
 Selänne finished the tournament with 11 points, was named to the all-star team and was voted the most valuable player of the World Championship.

 Selänne served as the Finnish captain at the 2002 Winter Olympics and led his nation to an important preliminary round victory over Russia, however he had only three goals and no assists in four games as the Finns finished in sixth place.
 The World Championship was held in Finland, and the hosts were hailed as the favourite to win the title.
 Though Selänne led the tournament with eight goals, Finland lost their quarterfinal match against Sweden and finished fifth overall.